— DECK CLEANING · COOKEVILLE

 • Lake community homes and cabins

-Deck Cleaning in the Upper Cumberland
+Questions About Deck Cleaning in Livingston

 Decks take a beating from weather, foot traffic, and organic growth.
 Over time, dirt, algae, and mildew work into the wood grain, making the surface slippery and accelerating wood deterioration.
-We clean your deck thoroughly without damaging the wood, leaving it looking fresh and ready for sealing or staining if you choose to go that route.
+I clean your deck thoroughly without damaging the wood, leaving it looking fresh and ready for sealing or staining if you choose to go that route.

 Removes dirt, algae, mildew, and organic buildup